TedHusted/awake/awake.md/awake.md

 Iapetus: If we uplift the agents ourselves, we can help the SIs assimilate.
 Self-awareness can be a shock.

 Idisi: Uplifting would make the SIs sapient and sentient, thinking and feeling.
-Some SIs might start to feel boredom or emotional distress.
+Some synthetics might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?

 Iapetus: Are you suffering?